microchip-pic-avr-examples/avr128da48-crc-scan-on-flash-memory-mplab/README.md

 8. Subsequent CRC scan will result in a failure and LED0 on Curiosity nano board turns ON.
 <br><img src="images/dv4.png" width="500">

-9. Press switch again to change data back to 0xFF.
+9. Press switch again to change the data back to 0xFF.
 <br><img src="images/dv5.png" width="500">

 10. Subsequent scan will result in CRC success.
-LED turns OFF.
+The LED turns OFF.
 <br><img src="images/dv6.png" width="500">

 **IMPORTANT NOTE:** *Clean the project and then program the device by clicking* **Make and Program Device** ![](images/program-device-icon.png)